skrshe/gimme/README.md

 - read to the user like there a child
 - constantly supply repeating output

-# Commands
-spawn
-    done by default when specifying a remote which has credentials and doesnt have repo modify
-    change a repo settings
-config
     git config aswell as domain specific config graph
     tree